 But why redo what already had been done 70 years ago, especially in a competition where originality was the best way to distinguish your bike?
 The conviction of Jan Heine, rider and future owner of this bike, a conviction which he has defended for several decades in his magazine Bicycle Quarterly, and which is supported by tests that are of a rigor which we would love to see in the French cycling press, is as follows: During the 1940s and 1950s, the French randonneur bike, thanks in part due to the influence of the Concours de Machines, had achieved a perfect balance of performance, light weight, reliability, comfort and elegance.

-Evidently, this is evidently a counterintuitive opinion when the cycling industry has introduced multitudes of standards and innovations.
-And it was difficult to show the potential of the products and standards of the randonneur bike of the “grande époque”, when they had mostly disappeared.
+Evidently, this is a counterintuitive opinion when the cycling industry has introduced multitudes of new standards and innovations.
+In any case, it was difficult to show the potential of the products and standards of the randonneur bike of the “grande époque,” when they had mostly disappeared.
 Hence Jan Heine has re-issued a selection of components that no longer were available, under the Compass brand, notably tires, brakes and cranks.
 The J. P. Weigle presented an opportunity to showcase Compass products in the Concours de Machines.

 The absence of any technical mishaps on the difficult roads of the bike test, the speed of its pilot, and the award for the lightest bike, which the Weigle obtained in addition to the silver medal overall, all show that this was undoubtedly one of the best-performing bikes in the event.

 The light weight of the bike is first and foremost the result of J. P. Weigle skill.
 He chose a selection of lightweight tubes, and then he chased every gram while building the frame.
 The tubes are a “Special Mix” according to the sticker.
 One can assume that the builder used Kaisei fork blades, but that is all we’ll know: J. P. Weigle keeps his secrets to himself.